Augmented Reality examples and use cases in the real world mature and grow each year, with the introduction of new products and software.

-Google made headlines a few years ago with their Translate app, which can detect words in images and translate them into another language.
+Google made headlines a few years ago with its Translate app, which can detect words in images and translate them into another language.
 It was one of the first real-world AR examples.

-An AR app like I-Mechanic allows you to digitally view car diagnostic and maintenance information.
+An AR app like I-Mechanic allows you to view car diagnostic and maintenance information digitally.
 The app suggests potential fixes and points out trouble areasd with your vehicle.

 Companies like Holo Popups have created interactive augmented reality children’s books.
 Using your phone, you can see characters come to life as you read, entertaining kids and making reading fun.

-Other possibilities include digitally replaying or simulating moments in history or using digital elements to teach math and science courses.
+Other possibilities include digitally replaying or simulating historical events or using digital elements to teach math and science courses.

 Click here to check out some augmented reality books.